Stéphane Gagné: Witness for the Crown

 On the basis of Gagné's confession, Boucher was charged with two counts of first-degree murder on 18 December 1997.
 Before the trial started, a lawyer for the Hells Angels offered Gagné a $1 million bribe not to testify against Boucher.
 To further encourage Gagné not to testify against Boucher, the Hells Angels burned down the house of Gagné's parents.
-He was told that the next time the Hells Angles burned down his parents' house, they would be in it.
+He was told that the next time the Hells Angels burned down his parents' house, they would be in it.
 On 19 March 1998, Gagné pledged guilty to one count of first-degree murder for the slaying of Diane Lavinge on 26 June 1997 and one count of attempted murder in regards to the shooting of Robert Corriveau on 8 September 1997.
 In exchange, the Crown dropped the charge of first-degree murder in connection with the slaying of Pierre Rondeau.

 The Crown Attorney in charge of prosecuting Boucher, Jacques Dagenais, felt that Gagné was a terrible witness, an unsavory and unlikable hitman who spoke in a flat, cold nasal tone and turned Crown's evidence only for a lighter sentence.
 Going into the trial, Dagenais stated that he was facing an uphill battle, as Boucher had never actually said anything about murdering prison guards and instead expressed himself to Gagné via sign language, which made it difficult to prove that he indeed ordered the murders.
 Dagenais feared the unlikability of Gagné and his long criminal record would make it difficult for the jury to believe his testimony that Boucher had ordered him to commit murders by his hand gestures.
 Boucher's lawyer, Jacques Larochelle, was a well-respected defence lawyer who was noted for his ability to tear apart the credibility of the Crown's witnesses on the stand via a series of sharp, probing questions.
 Larochelle regarded Gagné as being the weakest link in the Crown's case against Boucher and planned to discredit him as a witness as the best way to secure the acquittal of his client.